The OCLC Research Library Partnership

 - Helping to form community views of best practices in a range of key arenas.

 Annual partnership dues, which are based on the size of your organization, allow the OCLC Research Library Partnership to support this collaborative work.
 See our dues schedule to determine the dues rate for your institution.

-If your institution would like to join the OCLC Research Library Partnership now, please fill out our Partnership Agreement Form and fax it to us at +1-614-287-2154.
+If your institution would like to join the OCLC Research Library Partnership now, please fill out our Partnership Agreement Form.
 We will invoice you upon receipt.